blurrycontour/zuul-gerrit/doc/source/zuul.rst

   treated as a regular expression and multiple branches may be listed.

+**topic (optional)**
+  This job should only be run on matching topics.
+This field is treated as a regular expression and multiple topics may be listed.

 **files (optional)**
   This job should only be run if at least one of the files involved in the change (added, deleted, or modified) matches at least one of the